ENGINEERING STANDARDS

 • > If it isn't tested, it doesn't exist.

 • > Tests are first-class citizens.
-Same quality standards as production code.
+Same review standard, same CI gate as production code.

 03 // DON'T REPEAT YOURSELF